Master of Science in Management Program

 - Finance (3 credits)

 - Topics in Economics (3 credits)

 This experience takes place during winter break.
-You will teach in a developing nation to help high school students gain leadership and entrepreneurial skills.
-Past BELA programs have taken place in Ghana, Rwanda, Tanzania, and Uganda.
+You will teach in a developing economy to help high school students gain leadership and entrepreneurial skills.
+Past BELA programs have taken place in Ghana, Rwanda, Tanzania, Uganda, and inner-city Boston.

 Learn more about the curriculum and view course descriptions (pdf).